 In order for any incriminating statements made by an individual who is being interrogated by the police, they must first read you your Miranda rights.
 If they fail to do so, such statements are inadmissible as evidence against you.

-Should you request an attorney and state that you do not want to talk after you have been read your Miranda rights, the police are required to immediately cease any questioning.
+Should you request a criminal defense attorney and state that you do not want to talk after you have been read your Miranda rights, the police are required to immediately cease any questioning.
 If you are not given a Miranda warning while in police custody and you admit guilt and provide information regarding where evidence is hidden, both the admission and the evidence will likely be inadmissible.
 However, it is important to note that if you are read your rights and waive them, still continuing to talk, whatever you say can be used as evidence against you to convict you.

 One of the best decisions that you can make after being read your Miranda rights is to request an attorney and cease discussions.
 The attorney can act as your protector and tell you when you should and should not answer questions.